Chiefs lean on D to stuff Prescott, Cowboys in 19-9 win

 The Cowboys return home to play against the Raiders on Thanksgiving Day.

-The Chiefs finally get their week off before playing the Broncos on Dec.
-5 in the first of three straight divisional games.
+The Chiefs get a week off before playing the Broncos on Dec.
+5.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL